ibm-cloud-docs/powervs-migration/white-paper.md

 # Migration to Power Virtual Server on IBM Cloud
 {: #white-paper}

-This whitepaper describes the business challenges with On Premise and Co-Located Power workloads and provides prescriptive solution choices to move the platform to Power Virtual Server on IBM Cloud.
+This whitepaper describes the business challenges with On Premise and Co-Located Power workloads and provides prescriptive solution choices to move the platform to  {{site.data.keyword.powerSys_notm}} on IBM Cloud.
 The  many design considerations involved in making this determination and the migration approach  are described in this paper.
 {: shortdesc}